 In the past, many IT outsourcing projects used the Fixed Price model.
 It worked well with the waterfall methodology of software development.
 However, today the world is moving at an increasing pace.
 The new agile methodologies demand a different type of pricing.
 This is where Time & Materials comes in.
 But what are the main differences between Fixed Price vs Time & Materials models?
 You will discover it in this article.
 Keep on reading.

 Signing the right pricing contract is an important step in beginning your cooperation with the software development company.
 The model you choose needs to fit your operating procedures, objectives, and budget.
-Note that while Fixed Price and Time and Materials are two of the most common pricing models, you will also find companies that apply hybrid approaches or combinations of these models in line with the expectations of their clients.
+Note that while Fixed Price vs Time & Materials are two of the most common pricing models, you will also find companies that apply hybrid approaches or combinations of these models in line with the expectations of their clients.

 Read on to find out:

 - what each model- fixed price vs time & materials is all about,

 - its pros and cons,